robinsonb5/EightThirtyTwo/README.md

 ## Interrupts
 A single interrupt signal is supported.
 If the CPU is built with interrupt support then on receipt of an interrupt the CPU will jump to location 0 with the Zero flag set.
-Even if interrupts are disabled, a high pulse on the interrupt signal will unpause the CPU if it's been paused with "cond NEX".
+The interrupt signal must remain high until acknowledged.
+Even if interrupts are disabled, a momentary high pulse on the interrupt signal will unpause the CPU if it's been paused with "cond NEX".

 ## Dual threads